amroamer/jet-spotify-explorer/README.md

 ## Try it out

-[Demo](https://enpit.github.io/jet-spotify-explorer/web/) hosted on Github Pages.
+Try the [demo](http://spotify-explorer.enpit.de/) hosted on our homepage, or download and `npm install && npm start`.

 ## Prerequsites